 autofill: When "1", turns the auto-fill mode on.
-In auto-fill mode, whenever possible, literal characters will be automatically added to the field casei: When "1", uppercase or lowercase characters will be treated indistinctly lin, col: Line and column numbers in the matrix
+In auto-fill mode, whenever possible, literal characters will be automatically added to the field casei: When "1", uppercase or lowercase characters will be treated indistinctly

 They return 1 if the mask is set, or 0 if there is an error (e.g., invalid mask).